 This is a very common practice and usually, the switch carries a few considerations.
 If you are still under a contract, you need to pay an early cancellation fee.
 How can you save when you have to pay this amount?
 What popular carriers do is to carry the amount you pay for cancellation as long as you promise to stay and get an unlimited promo from their network.

 Switching lets you save when it comes to paying for any fees if you are still under contract plus get to keep your number as well.
 But in reality, you will be forced to get a subscription that you may not need.
 So if you see a promo for switching customers, study the promo well and check every clause just to find out if this is indeed the right promotional, unlimited offer for you.
+For your information, you may get a free phones when you switch other operators.

 Do you really need an unlimited data plan?